Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

 What Happens Next?

-• Calling for stricter protections on logging and poaching in the Lacandon region
+Conservationists are already mapping known sightings, recommending protective zones, and calling for stricter protections on logging and poaching in the Lacandon region.

-This is not just a comeback story…it’s a question:
+This is not just a comeback story…it’s a question for us as much as it is for the eagles.

 What will we do now that we’ve been given another chance?

-A reminder that the Earth is still writing, still dreaming, still wild.
+It came back as a gentle little reminder that the Earth is still writing, still dreaming, and still deeply wild at its core.

 Previous